albertkuo/albertkuo.github.io/_pages/about.md

 <br>

 I am currently a 1st year PhD student in the biostatistics department at the Johns Hopkins Bloomberg School of Public Health.
+I did my undergrad at the University of Chicago, where I majored in math and statistics.

-I graduated with a B.S. in math and statistics from the University of Chicago in 2016.
+When I'm not busy with school, I'm usually sleeping, reading, or watching tennis.

 [1]:{{ site.baseurl }}/files/me.jpg = 250x